 BCV's asset quality remained at sound levels over the past years, reflecting the bank's strong focus on credit risk and its conservative credit risk management.
-The problem loan ratio declined to 0.8% as of year-end 2019 (2018: 1.0%), reaching a bottom after a continuous decline in nonperforming loans since 2010.
-The average loan-to-value ratio of BCV's residential real estate loan exposures remained at around 50%, at the lower end compared to its Swiss cantonal banking peers.
+The problem loan ratio ticked up to 1.0% as of 30 June 2020 from 0.8% as of year-end 2019, when it had reached a bottom after a continuous decline in nonperforming loans since 2010.
+The increase in problem loans during the first half of 2020 to CHF 319 million from CHF 274 million was mainly due to defaults by two trade-finance counterparties following market dislocations during the coronavirus crisis.

 BCV's loan book remains concentrated in the dynamic Vaud region, which is supported by strong demographical factors, but also exhibits elevated housing prices.
-While we take into account that BCV did not see a rise in problem loans during a decline in housing prices in the 2014-2016 period, and the bank's mortgage book grew at a lower rate than that of its competitors, the bank nonetheless remains susceptible to shocks potentially emanating from the domestic real estate market or during a prolonged period of weaker economic growth as a result of the coronavirus crisis.
+While we take into account that BCV did not see a rise in problem loans during a decline in housing prices in the 2014-2016 period, the bank's mortgage book grew at a lower rate than that of its competitors, and the average loan-to-value ratio of BCV's residential real estate loan exposures stands at around 50% and thus at the lower end compared to its Swiss cantonal banking peers, the bank nonetheless remains susceptible to shocks potentially emanating from the domestic real estate market or during a prolonged period of weaker economic growth as a result of the coronavirus crisis.

 In addition to the bank's CHF 21.8 billion residential real estate exposures as of year-end 2019, BCV had CHF 3.0 billion of other mortgage loans, which are mostly secured by land, as well as CHF 2.3 billion of commercial real estate exposures on its books, which represent loans to SMEs and large corporates, which are secured by offices and other commercial and industrial collateral.
 Moreover, the bank had extended CHF 5.8 billion of other customer loans, of which CHF 2.5 billion were secured and CHF 3.3 billion were unsecured.
-Despite the mostly secured nature of the bank's loan book and government-guaranteed liquidity loans for SMEs, the current economic slowdown could result in a material increase of corporate defaults and, hence, a material rise in problem loans at BCV.
-In addition, the bank's CHF 1.8 billion trade finance book could be a source of asset risk given dislocations in commodity prices.
+Despite the mostly secured nature of the bank's loan book and government-guaranteed liquidity loans for SMEs that were